Firewall defined

 Unified threat management (UTM) firewalls

-A UTM firewall takes a wide array of protection and unifies it into one piece of hardware.
+A UTM firewall takes a wide array of protection features and unifies them into one piece of hardware.
 This means it offers an ‘all-in-one’ approach to protection, with NAT, VPN, packet filtering, stateful multilayer filtering and other internet security features all under one hood.
 This allows for a more universal approach to web security.

 Having one point of protection that does everything can be incredibly useful.
 The main drawback, however, is that it also means there’s only one point of failure.